stoporek/website/content/contact/contact.md

 weight: 10
 widget: contact
 ---
+For general inquiries, reach out here!

-Interested in joining the Toporek Lab?
+Interested in joining the Lab?
-Send a single pdf of a CV, a summary of relevant experience and career goals, and contact details of three references to Dr. Sean Toporek.
+Attach a single pdf of a CV, a summary of relevant experience and career goals, and contact details of three references.